aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to EPUB" h2="Transform EMLX to EPUB within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to EPUB.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be for a variety of reasons, such as to make the emails more accessible to a wider range of users, or to make them easier to read on different devices.
+Whatever the reason, you need a reliable and efficient way to convert emails from one format to another.

+<h2>How Aspose.Total Helps for EMLX to EPUB Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with all your email conversion needs.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used together to convert EMLX file format to HTML and then export HTML to EPUB.
+Aspose.Email for C++ can be used to convert EMLX files to HTML, while Aspose.Words for C++ can be used to export HTML to EPUB.
+Both APIs are available as part of the Aspose.Total for C++ package, so you can get both APIs in one package.

+The process of converting EMLX to EPUB is simple and straightforward.
+First, you need to use Aspose.Email for C++ to convert the EMLX file to HTML.
+Then, you can use Aspose.Words for C++ to export the HTML to EPUB.
+This process is quick and easy, and it ensures that the emails are converted accurately and reliably.

+Aspose.Total for C++ is a great solution for C++ developers who need to add email conversion features to their applications.
+It provides two powerful APIs that can be used together to convert EMLX files to HTML and then export HTML to EPUB.
+With Aspose.Total for C++, you can quickly and easily convert emails from one format to another, ensuring that the emails are converted accurately and reliably.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}